You Gotta Be Kiddin' Me!"

 Him in a place of experiencing true regret and remorse, and following through with the acknowledgement and the declaration of our own awareness of any culpability.

-extend forgiveness to the person who hurt us?
+the one who hurt us?

 How in the world are we supposed to say